ahmadalwy3/ahmadalwy3/Advanced-settings.md

 If set to `true`, uBO will ensure the browser cache is bypassed when fetching a remote resource.

+This is for the convenience of filter list maintainers who may want to test the latest version of their lists when fetched from their remote location.

 ***

 #### `userResourcesLocation`